PhilGrunewald/Behave2016/manuscript.md

 ### BREHOMES
 BREHOMES is a physically-based residential housing stock model, providing national energy consumption estimates by house type [@Shorrock91].
 It requires detailed information on the building type, heating system, internal and external temperatures, etc. Different versions of the underlying BREDEM algorithm support annual consumption (BRDEM-12) or monthly figures (BREDEM-8).
 This model allows the exploration of technology and policy interventions, especially relating to heating aspects of the home.

-For full housing physically-based stock models, such as this one, the following data is typically required: models, the following data are required:
+For full housing physically-based stock models the following data is typically required:

 - areas of floors, windows, doors, and their U-values.
 - heating system information (fuel, type, efficiency), internal